 You can also convert HEIC files into GIFs to make moving animations from your stored sequence of images.

 How to open a HEIC file.

 HEIC files are the default format for images across your Apple devices, so it should be easy to open them on your Mac.
-Just right-click the file and select Open with Preview - the file should then launch in the Preview programme.
+Just right-click on the file and select Open with Preview – the file should then launch in the Preview program.
 Alternatively, you can import the files to your Photos app or upload them to Dropbox.

 To open an HEIC file in Windows, you will need to update to version 18.09 of Windows 10 or later.
 You can then install the HEIF Image Extensions support tool from the Microsoft Store.
 To ensure your HEIC files retain their video functionality, you will also need to purchase the HEVC Video Extensions tool.
-Once these are all installed, you should be able to double-click an .heic file and it will open in the default Photos app.
+Once these are all installed, you should be able to double-click on an .heic file, and it will open in the default Photos app.